ThalesGroup/CipherTrust_Application_Protection/cakm/cakm_license_count_tool/README.md

-# CAKM for Oracle TDE & SQL EKM - License Count Tool
+# CAKM for Oracle TDE & SQL EKM (Traditional) - License Count Tool

 ## Overview (Objective)

 This tool provides a set of scripts to count the number of running database instances that have the Thales CipherTrust Application Key Management (CAKM) library loaded.
-This is essential for determining the required license count for "CAKM for Oracle TDE" or "CAKM for SQL EKM".
+This is essential for determining the required license count for traditional "CAKM for Oracle TDE" or "CAKM for SQL EKM".

 The tool includes scripts for different operating systems:
 *   `cakm_license_count_tool.sh`: For Linux (RHEL), and AIX environments running Oracle Database.